-He received lucrative stock options as the plant survivor for a Fortune 500 company, but the money was soon gone after wagers on games where he couldn’t even identify the players.
+He received lucrative stock options from a Fortune 500 company, but the money was soon gone after wagers on games where he couldn’t even identify the players.
 He stole or borrowed money from co-workers.
 At one time, he carried six different bank loans and owed the equivalent of a year’s salary to a loan shark.
-He was in debt to 32 different people, but still bet on about 50 different games every weekend, always believing he would win each one.
+He was in debt to 32 different people, but still bet on about 50 different games every weekend, always believing he would win.

 That’s the life of an addicted gambler.

-Wexler said he’s still in recovery even though he hasn’t made a bet in nearly five decades.
-After losing a two-team parlay on the opening day of the 1968 baseball season, he had a revelation.
-Enough!
+Wexler said he’s still in recovery even though he hasn’t made a bet in five decades.
+After losing a two-team parlay on the opening day of the 1968 baseball season, he had a revelation and said, enough.

 After repairing his finances and family life, Wexler has become much more than a cautionary tale.
 He’s a Certified Compulsive Gambling Counselor (CCGC) and spent eight years as Executive Director of the Council on Compulsive Gambling of New Jersey.

 He has done hundreds of seminars and workshops, while speaking to gaming industry executives, corporations, legislators and college students.
-He has become a regular on television — appearing on Oprah, NightLine and 48 Hours — while writing a book on gambling addiction with his wife, Sheila.
+He became on television and wrote a book on gambling addiction with his wife, Sheila.

-Wexler wrote about his obsession, saying it was “as frantic as a cat trying to dig a hole in a marble floor.’’
+Wexler wrote that he was “as frantic as a cat trying to dig a hole in a marble floor.”
 The inability to stop gambling, he wrote, “often results in financial devastation, broken homes, employment problems, criminal acts and suicide attempts.’’

-For Damon Dye, a licensed mental health counselor and National Certified Gambling Counselor with Triangle Resolutions in Riverview, Fla., it sounds familiar.
+It all sounds familiar to Damon Dye, a licensed mental health counselor and National Certified Gambling Counselor with Triangle Resolutions in Riverview, Fla.

 “It’s devastating,’’ Dye said.
-“When you need money to survive (in gambling) and realize that you’ve run out, it’s a very deep bottom.
-Sometimes for them, the hole appears too deep to dig out of.
-It’s a tremendously difficult place to be.’’
+“When you need money to survive (in gambling) and realize that you’ve run out, it’s a very deep bottom.’’

 And Dye said that place is usually filled with false perceptions from society.